Establishment

 Awards have also been given to researchers in Canada and Australia.
 Additionally, BARD has sponsored 250 postdoctoral fellows since 1985 and 23 senior research fellows since 1991.
 They have also led 52 scientific workshops.

-An external review done in 2000 of BARD's performance in its first 20 years found that the foundation supported a very high caliber of research and development projects and attracted proposals from the top echelon of scientists.
-The review found that two-thirds of the projects were classified as excellent or outstanding and that the projects also generated a large output of scientific papers, many of which are published in the most prestigious journals.
+An external review conducted in 2000 of BARD’s performance in its first 20 years found that the foundation supported a very high-caliber of research and development projects and attracted proposals from the top echelon of scientists.
+The review found that two-thirds of the projects were classified as excellent or outstanding and that they also produced a substantial output of scientific papers, many of which are published in the most prestigious journals.

 BARD-funded projects also “deliver a wide range of environmental and social benefits,” including increasing global protein availability at a competitively affordable cost, lessening the burden of waterborne diseases in developing nations, reducing the use of chemical pesticides, improving energy generation, promoting species conservation, and creating employment through new industries.